RubberDuckCollector/lanugage-learning/sixth-form/notes/stem/cs/as-and-a-level-ocr/onenote-structure/unit1/1-computer-components/PROCESSOR-COMPONENTS.md

 ### ACC (accumulator)

-- stores the results of the calculations in the ALU
+- stores the results of the calculations/operations in the ALU

 ### system clock